Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 • It’s possible to miss the spice

-I remember when I traveled in Thailand, at first I could only stand to eat one red pepper.
+When I first traveled to Thailand, I could only stand to eat one red pepper.

-With a single red pepper my eyes would start to water up.
-I would start to sneeze and cough.
+With a single red pepper, my eyes would start to water, and I would sneeze and cough.

-But the children I saw in Thailand would sometimes eat 3-4 red peppers!
+But the children I saw in Thailand would sometimes eat 3 to 4 red peppers!

-And even by the end of the trip I was starting to feel more comfortable with at least one red pepper because of my growing spice tolerance.
+Even by the end of the trip, my growing spice tolerance had made me feel more comfortable with at least one red pepper.

 Your body can get accustomed to one spicy feeling and develop a tolerance.

-And only another even spicier food would be able to cool those cravings down!
+And only another, even spicier food could cool those cravings down!

-But here’s why I say spicy foods are not addictive, despite eliciting these craving qualities that also can be found in truly addictive behaviors.
+But here’s why I say spicy foods are not addictive despite eliciting these craving qualities that also can be found in genuinely addictive behaviors.

 The simple reason is this: aren’t all things that release endorphins somewhat pleasing?